-Acquisition of vehicles and equipment - All vehicle/equipment acquisitions must be approved by the Board of Directors either through the annual budget process or through a supplemental budget appropriation request if the funds were not allocated previously.
+All vehicle/equipment acquisitions must be approved by the Board of Directors either through the annual budget process or through a supplemental budget appropriation request if the funds were not allocated previously.
 For non-replacement vehicle/equipment purchases, the justification must include why the new acquisition is needed, how it will be used and how it will help the District meet its mission objectives.
 If the vehicle was approved in the budget adoption process, staff must get the Board's approval prior to making the actual expenditure.
 Acquisitions of replacement vehicles/equipment must meet certain mileage, age, or usage criteria as identified below:

-Vehicle/Equipment Replacement Criteria -
+Vehicle/Equipment Replacement Criteria

-Full Ton/3/4 Ton Diesel 120,000 miles/12 years

-Full Ton/3/4 Ton Gas 120,000 miles/12 years
+Full Ton/3/4 Ton 120,000 miles or 12 years

-Small Truck 120,000 miles/12 years
+Small Truck 120,000 miles or 12 years

-Sedan/SUV (Jeep) 100,000 miles/12 years
+Sedan/SUV 100,000 miles or 12 years

-Scraper 7,000 hours/18 years
+Scraper 7,000 hours or 18 years

-Bulldozer 7,000 hours/20 years
+Bulldozer 7,000 hours or 20 years

-Backhoe 7,000 hours/20 years
+Backhoe 7,000 hours or 20 years

-Grader 8,500 hours/25 years
+Grader 8,500 hours or 25 years

-Frontload Tractor 7,000 hours/20 years
+Frontload Tractor 7,000 hours or 20 years

-Dump Truck 100,000 miles/20 years
+Dump Truck 100,000 miles or 20 years

-Water Truck 100,000 miles/20 years
+Water Truck 100,000 miles or 20 years